 init 6

-: Legacy runlevel-based reboot command (runlevel 6 historically means reboot).
+: Legacy runlevel reboot command (runlevel 6 historically maps to reboot).

 halt

-: Stops the system; power-off behavior may vary by configuration/platform.
+: Stops the system; power-off behavior may vary by environment.

 -P